Thank you for wanting to join the Fan Dance Challenge

 Pen y Fan is the highest peak in south Wales, situated in the Brecon Beacons National Park.
 At 886 metres (2,907 ft)above sea-level, it is also the highest British peak south of Cadair Idris in Snowdonia.
 The twin summits of Pen y Fan and Corn Du at 873 m (2,864 ft) were formerly referred to as Cadair Arthur or 'Arthur's Seat.

 This is an iconic route that is best known for its part of the British Army’s Special Forces (SAS/SBS) selection process covering 24km.

-We will set off from the famous red telephone box and make our way up the roman to summit Pen Y Fan.
-Then descending 'Jacob's Ladder' and continuing along an undulating small vehicle track to our main water stop and turnaround point.
-We then take the route in reverse, ascending Jacob's ladder to the top of the Fan before starting our descend back to the start point and in time for a well deserved brew and breakfast Roll!
+We will set off from the famous red telephone box and make our way up the roman road to summit Pen Y Fan.
+Then descending 'Jacob's Ladder' past windy gap and continuing along an undulating small vehicle track to our main water stop and turnaround point.
+We then take the route in reverse, ascending Jacob's ladder to the top of the Fan before starting our descend back to the start point and in time for a well deserved brew and hot Roll!